Kosu Boudreau, RP, MSW, RSW

 Liza Greville, LCSW

-Liza is a Certified AEDP Therapist and Supervisor in private practice in Kane, Pennsylvania.
-She offers individual therapy to adults in Pennsylvania, New York and Montana, as well as individual and group consultation.
+As a Certified AEDP Therapist and Supervisor in private practice in Kane, Pennsylvania, I offer individual therapy to adults in Pennsylvania, New York, and Montana, as well as individual consultation.
+Therapists new to the model are welcome, as are those advancing through the certification process.

 Gregory Czyszczon, PhD, LPC